SagarBehara13/DeReit/README.md

 * Add the scripts into the remix editor.

-* The data is being grabbed from the server and an externa adapter feeds the data into the contract.
+* The data is being grabbed from the server and an externa adapter feeds the data into the smart contract.

-* Head to the RealEstateConsumerApi and deploy it into the remix.
+* Head to the RealEstateConsumerApi.sol script and deploy it into the remix editor.

 * Call the realEstateData function, The function expects real estate property name, example [ 'Mannat', 'Taj' ] choose any one.